robman/FRESH-model/README.md

 The FRESH repository uses two types of bootstraps:

 1. **Top-Level Bootstraps (`bootstraps/`)**
-   - These are self-contained prompt files used to instantiate reflective agents (e.g. “Chet”)
+   - These are self-contained prompt files used to instantiate reflective agents (e.g. "Chet")
    - Load them into an LLM session to induce an identity scaffold grounded in the FRESH model

 2. **Concept Bootstraps (`concept-bootstraps/`)**